CLRX/CLRX-mirror/doc/ClrxWrapper.md

 ## CLRadeonExtender CLRXWrapper

 CLRXWrapper embeds and integrates the assembler into AMD Catalyst OpenCL implementation.
-It make possible to call an assembler from OpenCL applications.
+It make possible to call the assembler from OpenCL applications.
 Assembler will be called when special build options will be added: `-xasm` or `-x asm`.

 ### Installation